 It's no wonder McKinsey estimated that investments in IoT technology would grow at a rate of 13.5% throughout 2022.
 This growth in IoT is contributing to an escalating explosion in production and industrial data.
 This data is being collected and analyzed to improve productivity, monitor activity, and enhance predictive maintenance.
 With so much business-critical data passing through IoT and IIoT devices, organizations must take measures to secure their technology.

 Digital has not gone unnoticed by cybercriminals, who seek to exploit IoT and IIoT as weak links in the data chain.
 The increasing volume of structured and unstructured data being generated by these devices, and their oftentimes anomalous behavior spanning across global ecosystems challenges even the best organizations.
-Further complicating the situation is that many of these devices are wireless (WLAN or 5G) and often have communication channels to their manufacturers for maintenance and troubleshooting purposes, which can make them a potential backdoor into the production network.
+Further complicating the situation is that many of these devices are wireless (WLAN or 5G) and often have communication channels to with their manufacturers for maintenance and troubleshooting purposes, which can make them a potential backdoor into the production network.

 Most organizations are not well prepared for IoT and IIoT device vulnerabilities.
 The ubiquitous interconnectivity among devices, users, and distributed networks presents a substantial challenge for traditional siloed security solutions.
 Focusing defenses on a single point in the network is becoming increasingly ineffective.
 The lack of single-view visibility across devices, users, and the entire network creates blind spots that cybercriminals can exploit.
 According to a study conducted by EY, almost half of enterprises indicate they are concerned about their inability to track security across their IoT and IIoT assets, keep them virus-free, and patch vulnerabilities.
 This complexity is exacerbated by comingling IIoT devices with wired devices on the same network segments, and can lead to uncertainty as to exactly what is connected where.

-From a security perspective, IoT and IIoT devices present a number of risks.
+From a security perspective, IoT and IIoT devices present a number of several risks.
 One problem is that most of these devices were not designed with security in mind.
 Many of them are headless, which means they do not have a traditional operating system or even the memory or processing power required to include security or install a security client.
 In addition, an alarming number of devices have passwords hard-coded into their firmware.